labontst/coffee-machine/README.md

 # coffee-machine

-## Editing teh file for the first time
+## Editing the file for the first time

 It's a markdown file in this repository.|